- The instructor fills out an examination information sheet on PAWS; available in August (for December exams) and in December (for April exams).

 A student should remain in the examination for 30 minutes after the start of an examination.
 Students who need to leave the examination room for any reason require permission from the invigilator.
 If a student leaves without permission, an incident report may be filled out by the invigilator.
 It is then the decision of the instructor to pursue an academic misconduct charge following the guidelines in the Academic Courses Policy.

-Students who do not produce proper photo identification may have a photo taken during the exam and must fill out the Failure to Produce Proper Identification Form.
+Students who do not produce proper photo identification may have a photo taken during the exam and must fill out the failure to produce identification form.

 Students will then have to present themselves with a student ID card or other acceptable government-issued photographic identification to the instructor (invigilator) within two working days of the examination.